DavidCastilloAlvarado/django_rssapp/README.md

-# ETL by Django Command
+# Rss APP by Django

 ## **Installation:**